BasicComputation/x64-lecture/B03 - Debugging.md

 Carry – CY | Overflow – OV | Sign – PL | Zero – ZR | Auxiliary – AC | Parity – PE | Direction – UP

 ## More about debugging
-While debugging you can also go to memu->Windows->Disassembly <br>
+While debugging you can also go to menu->Windows->Disassembly <br>
-There you see the disassembled view of memory, so machine instruction presented in assebmly form. <br>
+There you see the disassembled view of memory, so machine instruction presented in assembly form. <br>
 In "Viewing Options":<br>
 - select "Show Code bytes" to see the data of each machine instruction
 - select "Show Source code" to see the source code along with disassembly